edtechjeff/HowTo/Scripts/EntraIDConnect/EnableTLS12V2.md

-# Script to enable TLS 1.2
+# Enable TLS 1.2 on new AD Connect Server V2
 ## ***Note: Updated version to handle changes better if already on the system***

 ```powershell